 CT Coronary AngiographyA look at the heart arteries

-CT Coronary Angiography, or CTCA, is an excellent way of assessing the coronary arteries.
+CT Coronary Angiography, or CTCA, is an excellent non-invasive way of assessing the coronary arteries.

 Patients at a lower risk of coronary heart disease can have a CTCA as a first test and if negative, this can be very reassuring.